TritonDataCenter/sdc-cloudapi/docs/index.md

 To provision a new machine, you first need to get the `id`s for the image and package you want to use as the base for your machine.

-An image is a snapshot of a filesystem and its software (for SmartMachines), or a disk image (for Virtual Machines).
-You can get the list of available images using the `sdc-listimages` command; see the [ListImages](#ListImages) section below for a detailed explanation of this command.
+An image is a snapshot of a filesystem and its software (for some types of container), or a disk image (for virtual machines).
+You can get the list of available images using the `triton images` or `sdc-listimages` commands; see the [ListImages](#ListImages) section below for a detailed explanation of these commands.

 A package is a set of dimensions for the new machine, such as RAM and disk size.
-You can get the list of available packages using the `sdc-listpackages` command;
-see the [ListPackages](#ListPackages) section below for a detailed explanation of this command.
+You can get the list of available packages using the `triton packages` or `sdc-listpackages` commands; see the [ListPackages](#ListPackages) section below for a detailed explanation of these commands.

 Once you have the package and image ids, to provision a new machine:

+    $ triton create-instance $image $package

+or

-    $ sdc-createmachine --name=getting-started --image=c3321aac-a07c-11e3-9430-fbb1cc12d1df --package=9fcd9ab7-bd07-cb3c-9f9a-ac7ec3aa934e
+    $ sdc-createmachine --image=$image --package=$package

-    {
-      "id": "4adf88fb-ba7e-c4b1-a017-b988f510cbc2",
-      "name": "getting-started",
-      "type": "smartmachine",
-      "brand": "joyent",
-      "state": "provisioning",
-      "image": "c3321aac-a07c-11e3-9430-fbb1cc12d1df",
-      "ips": [],
-      "memory": 256,
-      "disk": 16384,
-      "metadata": {
-        "root_authorized_keys": "..."
-      },
-      "tags": {},
-      "created": "2014-05-28T10:12:38.329Z",
-      "updated": "2014-05-28T10:12:38.329Z",
-      "networks": [],
-      "firewall_enabled": false,
-      "compute_node": null,
-      "package": "g3-devtier-0.25-smartos"
-    }
+For example:

+    $ triton create-instance 2b683a82-a066-11e3-97ab-2faa44701c5a 64e23114-d502-c171-967f-b0e0cfb2009a
+    Creating instance 61dc8be (9205af5b-f2c0-ef07-e1f3-94bf1ff8fb93, base@13.4.0, test_128)

 You can use the `--name` flag to name your machine; if you do not specify a name, SmartDataCenter will generate one for you.  `--image` is the `id` of the